-The Qur’an is a Universal Book, addressing not only God’s Messenger and his Companions in the Age of Bliss, but all of humanity and all times to come until the Last Day.
+The Qur’an is a Universal Book, addressing not only God’s Messenger and his Companions, but all of humanity and all times to come until the Last Day.

 conscious and responsible beings.
 Along with the Divine commands

 and prohibitions it gives them, it also takes their words